WRXinYue/ocean-hub/src/docs/api/index.md

 ---
-description: 'Misskey exposes an API that you can use to develop Misskey clients, Misskey-connected web services, bots, etc. ("Applications").'
+description: 'Ocean exposes an API that you can use to develop Ocean clients, Ocean-connected web services, bots, etc. ("Applications").'
 ---

-# Misskey API
+# Ocean API
-Misskey exposes an API that you can use to develop Misskey clients, Misskey-connected web services, bots, etc. ("Applications").
+Ocean exposes an API that you can use to develop Ocean clients, Ocean-connected web services, bots, etc. ("Applications").
 We also have a streaming API, so you can create applications with real-time capabilities.

 ::: tip
-By using the official Misskey SDK or third party libraries, you can use the API more conveniently, for example by simplifying some of the steps described in this document.
+By using the official Ocean SDK or third party libraries, you can use the API more conveniently, for example by simplifying some of the steps described in this document.
 See [here](TODO) for more information about libraries.
 :::